ayoayco/McFly/README.md

 McFly - Back to the Basics.
 Into the Future.
 ---

-**McFly** is a full-stack framework that clears the way toward leveraging the full power of the web platform...
+**McFly** is a full-stack no-framework framework that assists developers in leveraging the web platform.

 - HTML pages
 - Server-Side Rendering